-It's an unfortunate fact that not everyone who is interested in criminal justice and criminology jobs has what it takes to get hired.
-Between the long hiring process, the inherent dangers associated with many available careers, and the physical rigors that come with the jobs all take their tolls on otherwise qualified candidates.
+Not everyone interested in criminal justice and criminology jobs has what it takes to get hired.
+The long hiring process, the inherent dangers associated with many available careers, and the physical rigors that come with the jobs all take a toll on otherwise qualified candidates.

-If a background check reveals behaviors in your past that will ultimately mean disqualification, your first step should be to find out exactly what it is that's keeping you from getting hired.
+If a background check reveals red flags from your past that disqualify you, find out exactly what it is that's keeping you from getting hired.
 Call your background investigator or hiring contact and ask for the information.

-Many departments allow for some sort of appeal process, in which you can present your side of the story if you've been rejected out of hand.
-Once you know why an agency doesn't want to take a chance, you can attempt to explain the circumstances around the issue and let them know that you've learned from the mistake and that it won't occur again.
+Many departments allow for some sort of appeals process so you can present your side of the story.
+Once you know why an agency doesn't want to take a chance, you can attempt to explain the circumstances around the issue and present an argument as to why you've learned from the mistake and that it won't occur again.

-The best way to go about this is through a very respectful and professional letter.
+The best way to appeal is through a very respectful and professional letter.
 The tone should be contrite, not angry.
 Simply state your case and politely request reconsideration in light of the facts and circumstances you present.

-College graduation, military service, marriage and welcoming a new child are all significant indicators that you are ready to change your ways.
-These sort of life-changing events have a tendency to indicate maturity and, over time, can prove you are ready to hire.
+College graduation, military service, marriage, and welcoming a new child all are significant indicators that you are ready to change your ways.
+These sorts of life-changing events have a tendency to indicate maturity and, over time, can prove you are a better job candidate.

-If you write a letter to request an appeal, be sure to include information on why and how your life has changed since those past mistakes.
+If you write a letter to request an appeal, be sure to include information about why and how your life has changed since those past mistakes.

-Volunteering and helping in your community is not only an excellent way to demonstrate that you've changed your ways, but it's also the best way to get the experience you're going to need to qualify for a lot of jobs.
-The more you can do to highlight the good, caring and helpful person you really are, the better.
+Volunteering and helping in your community is an excellent way to demonstrate that you've changed your ways, and it's also a good way to get the experience you're going to need to qualify for a lot of jobs.
+The more you can do to highlight the good, caring, and helpful person you really are, the better.

-For some background check disqualifiers, letting time pass is the best (and sometimes only) way to get to a place where you can get hired.
-If you had an issue - such as prior drug use, for example, agencies may be much more inclined to take a chance if it was 5 years ago as opposed to yesterday.
+It's also important to be patient.
+For some disqualifiers, letting time pass is sometimes the only way to get to a place where you can get hired.
+If you had an issue such as prior drug use, for example, agencies may be much more inclined to take a chance if it was several years ago as opposed to several months ago.

-No matter how badly you want the job, it may become apparent that it's just not in the cards for you.
+No matter how badly you want the job, there may be times when it becomes apparent that it's just not in the cards for you.
 Whatever issues are preventing you from getting hired, there is wisdom in knowing when to move on to other opportunities.
 When and if that time comes, know that it simply means it may not be the right job for you.